DBCDK/hejmdal/docs/single-logout.md

     	"statusCode": 200
     }
     ```
 4. Path to endpoint should be preconfigured on the client in login.bib.dk.
 The endpoint is configured as a relative path on the client.
 Login.bib.dk will add the host from the redirect_uri used at login.
-This way single-logout can be tested during development and staging.
+This way single-logout can be tested during development and staging:

+    ```json
+    {
+    	"singleLogoutPath": "/api/singlelogout"
+    }
+    ```